jared-smith-kr/Typescript-Lightning-Talks/talks/mapped-types/README.md

 * ...which follows then that any time you need to *manipulate* another *type*, you want to use `type` not `interface`
 * Can be used to declare things that are not object types, like a union of primitive literals.

+If you're more into visuals then [this graphic](https://github.com/typescript-cheatsheets/react#useful-table-for-types-vs-interfaces) has you covered.
 So if your use-case doesn't involve anything related to the differences above, it probably doesn't matter.
 There you go.